Yasmin Mohamed

 Top Publications

-- Mohamed, Y, Danchin, M, Kaufman, J. Multicomponent interventions to improve routine childhood vaccine uptake in low and middle-income countries: a scoping review protocol.
+- Mohamed, Y, Danchin, M, Kaufman, J. Multicomponent interventions to improve routine childhood vaccine uptake in low and middle-income countries: a scoping review protocol..
 BMJ Open 13(9) : e075414 2023 view publication

-- Mohamed, Y, Htay, H, Gare, J, Vallely, AJB, Kelly-Hanku, A, Yee, WL, Agius, PA, Badman, SG, Pham, MD, Nightingale, C, et al. The effect of the Xpert HIV-1 Qual test on early infant diagnosis of HIV in Myanmar and Papua New Guinea: a pragmatic, cluster-randomised, stepped-wedge, open-label trial.
-The Lancet HIV 10(4) : e220 -e229 2023 view publication
+- Mohamed, Y, Htay, H, Gare, J, Vallely, AJB, Kelly-Hanku, A, Yee, WL, Agius, PA, Badman, SG, Pham, MD, Nightingale, C, et al. The effect of the Xpert HIV-1 Qual test on early infant diagnosis of HIV in Myanmar and Papua New Guinea: a pragmatic, cluster-randomised, stepped-wedge, open-label trial..
+Lancet HIV 10(4) : e220 -e229 2023 view publication

 Page 1 of 3